Top 10 Money Saving Ideas for Low-Income Workers

 Learn basic skills

 If you are renting an expensive flat try to move to a smaller apartment.
 Just make sure you do not compromise your health and security.
+Try it.
+It is one of the practical tips on how to save money in the Philippines.

 Use loans wisely

 There will be times when you have to get a personal loan.
-Medical emergencies, tuition ni bunso, field trip ni neneng, and higher bills will sometimes push you into financial crisis.
+Medical emergencies, tuition ni bunso, field trip ni neneng, and higher bills will sometimes push you into a financial crisis.
 You can easily get a loan from a trusted lender, but make sure that you only borrow for an amount that you can surely repay with ease.

 Involve your family